Quick and simple carrot hummus, a tasty dip and delicious addition to any lunch plate or meze platter.

 One such tip – grate a tomato straight into the pan for your tomato sauce, leaving the skin in your hand.
 Who would have thought something so simple would add such speed to a dish!
 No more submerging tomatoes in boiling water for me, there really is more than one way to skin a tomato!
 A further revelation was how little you need to make a vegetable stock using our vegetable scraps, along with herbs from the garden.
 Also it’s worth mentioning not to add onion skin as it colours the stock and adds a bitterness you don’t want.

 The staff warned us all right up front not to be too greedy too quickly, advice we were glad we paid heed to as we ate lots!
 We enjoyed eating everything we made, however most noteworthy was the carrot hummus, simply beautiful to eat warm.
 Also our entire work station loved the hot sweetcorn salsa!
-However, if pushed I think the aubergine curry was a real hit as we both love aubergine.
+However, the aubergine curry was a real hit, we both love aubergine.
 This recipe was quick to make and packed full of flavour, ready in 20 minutes.
 Here’s a few photographs of what we cooked:

 lunch 1: carrot hummus, french beans with tomatoes, sweetcorn with chilli & coriander